 Again, we’re in the salary negotiation meeting, or at the end of the appraisal meeting.
 You say:

 Nevertheless, supervisors and management want to avoid public disclosure of the often differing salary levels of employees.
-Or worse, to be discussed publicly.

-Knowing the salary of your colleagues will open up new negotiating space for you.
+Instead, knowing the salary of your colleagues will open up new negotiating space for you.
 After all, you have now the verification that there’s more money in the budget.

 What do you think of this bold demand: